Glossary

 ICIP is all the rights that Aboriginal people have, and want to have, to protect their traditional arts and culture.
 The idea of ICIP is based on the principle of self-determination.
 More information is at Home - Arts Law Centre of Australia

-In-kind income and expenses allow organisations to record contributions from partners or suppliers who provide goods or services for free, or in exchange for sponsorship or recognition, instead of payment.
+Non-cash support from partners or suppliers who provide goods or services for free, or in exchange for sponsorship or recognition, instead of payment.

-For these contributions to be included in a budget they must be measurable and provable.
+These contributions must be measurable and provable.

-In-kind income must always equal in-kind expenses in your budget.
+Note: In-kind income must always equal in-kind expenses in your budget.

 Individuals who play a key part in the planning, delivery, implementation, and reporting of a project or program.